-Past and present grad student members of the Holtzman Lab (updated: Winter break 2020-2021):
+Past and present grad student members of the Holtzman Lab (updated: Spring break 2021):

-Julie (Odom-Dixon) Chrysosferidis (2013-2017) began working in the lab her Junior year of undergrad in 2013 and entered the M.S. program in Fall of 2015.
+Julie (Odom-Dixon) Chrysosferidis (member from 2013-2017) began working in the lab her Junior year of undergrad in 2013 and entered the M.S. program in Fall of 2015.
 After graduating from the M.S. program in Spring 2017, Julie began attending Washington State University for her Ph.D. in clinical psychology.
-Julie can be reached at firstname.lastname@example.org
+Julie can be reached at: firstname.lastname@example.org

-To’Meisha Edwards (2014-2016).
+To’Meisha S. Edwards (member from 2014-2016).
 After graduating with her M.S., Meisha entered the clinical doctoral program at Georgia Southern University in Fall 2016.
 She published her M.S. thesis as an article in the Journal of Research in Personality.
 She also co-authored a paper in the Journal of Personality and Social Psychology.

-Logan F. Folger (2020-2022).
+Logan F. Folger (member from 2020-2022).
 After graduating from University of Georgia, Logan began in the lab in Fall 2020.
-Her interests combine psychology and criminal justice.
-Logan is a co-author on a forthcoming chapter in the Oxford Handbook of Evolution and the Emotions.
+She is interested in deviant traits.
+Logan is a co-author on a forthcoming chapter about narcissism in the Oxford Handbook of Evolution and the Emotions.
 She be reached at: email@example.com

-Bradly A. McGinnis (2019-2021).
+Bradly A. McGinnis (member from 2019-2021).
 In 2019, Brad graduated from Columbus State University with a Bachelor of Science in psychology; he joined the lab in fall of 2019.
 His M.S. thesis concerns dramatic personality traits and how they are perceived across development.
 He enters the Ph.D. program in clinical psychology at University of South Dakota in Fall 2021.

-Jorge Noguera-Sepulveda (2017-2019).
+Jorge Noguera-Sepulveda (member from 2017-2019).
 After obtaining a B.S. in psychology from Georgia Southern, Jorge began working in the lab as an M.S. student in Fall 2017.
 He successfully defended his thesis regarding mind perception in the summer of 2019.
-He is an adjunct at Georgia Southern currently.
+After graduating, Jorge served as an adjunct at Georgia Southern.

-Mia Tharp (2013-2015) graduated with her M.S. in 2015 and published her thesis on mind perception as an article in Basic and Applied Social Psychology.
-Mia can be reached at MiaTharp@gmail.com
+Mia Tharp (member from 2013-2015) graduated with her M.S. in 2015 and published her thesis on mind perception as an article in Basic and Applied Social Psychology.
+Mia can be reached at: MiaTharp@gmail.com